 Once you establish social media platforms for your business, you’ll find them chock-full of user-generated content that you can use in your marketing.
 Aggregate Twitter and Facebook posts on your website, or display them in your store or at large meetings on monitors.

 Within your own accounts, curate great content that brings value to your customer and audience.
 Share news videos, blogs and content from other publishers that you think your customers or clients would enjoy or find valuable.
 Remember the 80/20 rule for social media — keep 80 percent of your content relevant, informational and not too sales-oriented.
 The remaining 20 percent can be more direct marketing.

 Connecting with industry leaders, journalists and other influencers is one way to build networks, get your content in front of relevant audiences and create the potential for further amplification of your message.
-You can start looking for influencers and potential advocates using Klout, Google blog searches or looking through LinkedIn profiles.
-Once you find them, follow them and start digitally engaging with them by sharing their content and commenting on their blogs, and send them your content that you think they would find valuable.
+You can start looking for influencers and potential advocates by searching trends and hashtags on social media platforms (check out For Display Purposes if you’re looking to find great hashtags on Instagram) or looking through LinkedIn profiles.
+Once you find them, follow them and start digitally engaging with them by sharing their content and commenting on their content, and send them your content that you think they would find valuable.

 Think of social media as your new customer service arm, because customers are going there to ask questions, report satisfaction and complain.
 Remember that old adage: Be where your customers are?
 Well, they’re on Facebook, Instagram and Twitter talking about your company instead of calling your customer service line.
 And in the fast-paced world of social media, speed of response is critical.
 Social media can also give you a sense of trends and your reputation.
 Monitoring social media makes it easier to determine if customers think there are problems with customer services, so you can respond and adjust.